sbatson5/react-component-generator/README.md

 ## Helping to enforce convention within a react project

-In an effort to help remove a lot of boilerplate/duplication, this CLI allows you generate components from the command line.
+In an effort to help remove a lot of boilerplate/duplication, this CLI allows you to generate components from the command line.
-It takes care of placing components in the correct directory, adding routes to the appropriate directory and update our router file.
+It takes care of placing components in the correct directory, adding routes to the appropriate directory and updates our router.

 To get started.